RogueLikeJavaENS/RogueLike/TUTORIAL.md

 ## Items

 ### Floor Key
 This key is given by the boss when you defeat him.
-It's permit you to open the door of the End Room and go to next floor.<br>
+It allows you to open the door of the End Room and go to next floor.<br>

 ### Golden Key
 You can find this key in a Chest or you can buy one of the at the merchant.<br>